What is calcific tendonitis?

 What are the treatment options?

 Initially this can be treated with Painkillers and anti-inflammatory medications.
-Physiotherapy can be useful to keep your shoulder strong and flexible but may be difficult in acute phase due to pain inhibition
+Physiotherapy can be useful to keep your shoulder strong and flexible.
+But it may be difficult in acute phase due to pain inhibition.
+Steroid injections have a temporary effect to reduce the inflammation and pain.